aenon/blogposts/posts/ECMAScript_JavaScript_Notes.md

 avg(2, 3, 4, 5); // 3.5

 // named IIFEs (Immediately Invoked Function Expressions)
+// like a anonymous function with a name
+// useful in recursions
-// give a name to the function to use recursion let averageNumber = ((...args) => {
+let averageNumber = ((...args) => {
     let sum = 0
     for (let i = 0; i < args.length; i++) {